 - Go gradually.
 Decrease the frequency and volume of training and wake up your muscles no more and no less.
-An injury could happen quickly if you start from where you left off.é.
+An injury could happen quickly if you pick up where you left off.é.

-- Take small enough loads to feel the contraction, but definitely submaximal against your capacity.
-This will allow you to make good progress and your body will have an additional stimulus every week; the principle of overload.
+- Take small loads that are enough to feel the contraction well, but definitely submaximal compared to your capacity.
+This will allow you to progress well and your body will have an additional stimulus each week; the overload principle.

-- Your workout should energize you, not exhaust you.r.
+- Your training should energize you, not exhaust you.r.

 - Go choose thevitamins and supplements, that will help you maximize your goals.

 - Focus on muscle contraction in isolation.
-Now is a great time to use the machines.
+This is an ideal time to use the machines.
 You will be more stable and focused on the muscle to be worked.

-- Work on your mobility with each workout.
+- Work on your mobility with every workout.

-- Avoid training methods that strain the same muscle more like super-sets, drop sets, eccentric work or high reps.
+- Avoid training methods that further exhaust the same muscle such as supersets, drop sets, eccentric work or high repetitions.

 The 2nd week

-- Think rehabilitation, stabilization Work muscles like the rotator cuff, vastus internal / external of the knee, lower back, calves, middle glutes, lower trapezius, obliques ...
-Taking the time to do targeted exercises will be good in your progression.
-Now is the time to rebuild an effective fortress and become stronger and free from injury afterwards..
+- Think rehab, stabilization Work muscles like the rotator cuff, vastus medial/external knee, lower back, calves, glutes medius, lower trapezius, obliques...
+Taking the time to do targeted exercises will be good for your progress.
+It's time to rebuild an effective fortress to become stronger and injury-free afterwards..

-- If working those muscles bothers you, incorporate them into your warm-ups and repeat a target exercise in the middle and at the end of your workout.
+- If working these muscles bores you, incorporate them into your warm-ups and repeat a target exercise in the middle and at the end of your workout.

 The 3rd week

-- You can increase the frequency of training without increasing the volume.
-Remember that moving more often but for a shorter time will always be the best thing to do.
+- You can increase the training frequency without increasing the volume.
+Remember that moving more often but for less time will always be what is best.

-- If you have active recovery sessions and a good smart routine, you might even hit the gym seven times a week to get into your new routine.
+- If you have active recovery sessions and a good smart schedule, you might even hit the gym seven times a week to get into your new routine.
 You could lift weights 5 times a week and focus on mobility and cardiovascular work 2 times a week.
 And this is just one idea among many.
-An experienced trainer will be able to guide you.
+An experienced trainer will guide you.

 - Don't be harsh on yourself.
-Remember that it has been months since you went to the gym.
+Remember that you haven't been to the gym for months.
 Be grateful and give yourself time.
 Excellence is not perfection.

 The 4th week

-- If you don't have a workout plan, now is the time to fix it.
-You will start to lift some loads again gradually, and now is the time to do it smartly.
+- If you don't have a workout plan, it's time to fix it.
+You'll start lifting gradually again, and it's time to do it smarter than ever.

-- One of the most frequent errors remains in the lack of consistency in the succession of training sessions.
+- One of the most frequent errors remains in the lack of coherence in the succession of training sessions.
 A linear progression over time is a guarantee of success.
-Don't make the mistake of free for all in the coming weeks.r.
+Don't make the free for all mistake in the coming weeks.r.

-If you have been particularly stressed (or not!)
-In the face of the many facets of this pandemic, it will be important to view the training with lightness and kindness.
-Training should be part of your recovery, not putting an additional burden on you physically and mentally.
+If you have been particularly stressed (or not!) in the face of the many facets of this pandemic, it will be important to see training with lightness and kindness.
+Training should be part of your recovery and not burden you physically and mentally.